-Last Wednesday, 18 year-old Caleb Chafee, the son of Rhode Island Gov. Lincoln Chafee, was charged with violating the social host law after he held a graduation party in Exeter on May 28.
-On that same day, 18 year-old Kaylin Maddox was cited with Middletown’s social host ordinance after police broke-up a party that involved underage drinking.
+Last Wednesday, 18 year-old Caleb Chafee, the son of Rhode Island Gov. Lincoln Chafee, w after he held a graduation party in Exeter on May 28. with Middletown’s social host ordinance after police broke-up a party that involved underage drinking.

 A common reaction to both stories, both locally and statewide, was that parents should be held accountable for their children's behavior.